 2. Russia’s natural gas reserves

-Russia’s proven natural gas reserves are mostly located in Siberia.
-Enormous efforts have been made to explore the Arctic for natural gas reserves and there has been strong interest from the Chinese and Saudi Arabia, for differing reasons.
+Russia’s proven natural gas reserves are mainly in Siberia.
+Enormous efforts have been made to explore the Arctic for natural gas deposits.
+There has been strong interest from the Chinese and Saudi Arabia, for different reasons.

-Remaining natural gas reserves are primarily located in the North Sea.
-They encompass Norway and the UK.
-A very small amount is extracted by Denmark and the Netherlands.
-Natural gas reserves are often found close to oil reserves.
-It is expected that the UK will soon become an importer of natural gas and has already become a net importer of petroleum in 2013.
+The remaining natural gas reserves are mainly located in the North Sea.
+They include Norway and the United Kingdom.
+A very small amount is produced by Denmark and the Netherlands.
+Natural gas reserves are often located near oil reserves.
+The UK is expected to become a natural gas importer soon and has already become a net importer of oil in 2013.

-LNG import terminals fulfill a specific need, which is to provide European nations with a certain flexibility of their energy supplies and to ensure that prices remain relatively stable.
-That implies foreign sources of natural gas are relatively abundant, and cost-effective.
-The growth of LNG was actually made possible by exploration and extraction of shale gas in the United States.
-We have seen a lot of investment in LNG import terminals, for example in the port of Rostock.
-Gazprom Germania has already commenced its first bunker-supply operation in 2016 according to LNG World Shipping, 2016).
+LNG import terminals fulfill a specific need, namely to provide European nations with some flexibility in energy supply and to ensure that prices remain relatively stable.
+This requires that foreign sources of natural gas be relatively abundant and inexpensive.
+The growth of LNG has been enabled by the exploration and production of shale gas in the United States.
+We have seen a lot of investment in LNG import terminals, for example at the port of Rostock.
+This reflects a broader trend where large LNG import terminals have been built across the EU.

 7. China’s growing demand for natural gas competing with the EU